 Note that they have also a version for women, the Deuter Futura Vario 45 + 10 SL; the letters SL indicate ‘slim’ design, so this is also for people with a smaller body size, in particular teenagers.
 This year they have launched also a new Aircontact Lite series, so check this Aircontact Lite 65 + 10 pack if you need something bigger.

 If you still feel you need something different, please visit my pages with packs in the range 35 – 55 liters, and 56 liters plus, all top brands are presented there in detail, so you will find something for y0u.
+For example, if you want something much lighter (and with fewer features) and more affordable, check this Mountainsmith Scream 55 pack.
 In the case of questions and comments please use the comment box below.